MitchellClove/MitchellClove/README.md

-## Hi there 👋
+## Hey!

 I recently graduated from Utah State University with a Master of Computer Science!
 I like to watch movies when I'm not coding.
 Yes, I can never get enough screen time.

-My most recent project is an online shop, [teknovisestop.com](https://www.teknovisestop.com)
+My most recent project is a word game similar to the New York Times games, [thesplashgame.com](https://thesplashgame.com)

-My current (work in progress) project is a word game similar to the New York Times games, [thesplashgame.com](https://thesplashgame.com)
+Via freelance, I also recently created an online shop to sell vise stops, [teknovisestop.com](https://www.teknovisestop.com).
+Please excuse any design choicy you deem tacky because I was just following orders. 😉

 <!--
 **MitchellClove/MitchellClove** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.